 Do you know that if a SIM card can be de-activated by the provider … simply because it isn’t regularly used?

-Even if you’re only using the SIM to receive calls or text messages, or on wi-fi to use the internet and email, all SIM providers require you to make at least 1 chargeable call or text from your SIM credit every few months.
+Even if you’re only using the SIM to receive calls or text messages, or on wi-fi to use the internet and email, you must make a chargeable call or text every few months.
+All SIM providers require this from your SIM credit.

 If your SIM goes 180 days (for most networks) without spending any credit, they can disconnect your it, usually after sending a text to the device to alert you (but they’re not required to do so!)

-One of my clients was affected by this limitation when her plan to travel with the phone was postponed beyond 180 days and as a result the phone with SIM remained powered off in the box.
-By the time she took it out, the SIM card was dead.
+One of my clients was affected by this limitation when her plan to travel with the phone was postponed beyond 180 days.
+As it remained powered off in the box, its credit ‘run out’ and by the time she took it out, the SIM card was dead.

 How can you avoid this potential issue?